opendatahub-io/architecture-decision-records/architecture/components/pipelines/README.md

 # Data Science Pipelines

 Data Science Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on containers.
 It is based on Kubeflow Pipelines and relies on Argo Workflows to run the pipelines.
 Additionally, Data Science Pipelines includes a custom "control plane" on top of Kubeflow Pipelines -- an operator we refer to as Data Science Pipelines Operator (DSPO).
-DSPO manages the "data planes", the indivitial "Data Science Pipelines Applications" (aka "stacks") that are deployed in each Data Science Project (kubernetes namespace).
+DSPO manages the "data planes", the individual "Data Science Pipelines Applications" (aka "stacks") that are deployed in each Data Science Project (kubernetes namespace).

 ## Data Science Pipelines Operator APIs